mdkmotsuenyane/mdkmotsuenyane/README.md

 ## Hi there 🖐🏾

-I'm Mokadi a software development student
+I'm Mokadi a software development student 😉

 - I already worked on Projects using Java,HTML, CSS and JavaScript
 - I'm currently learning C#, .Net framework and PHP

 Interests:
-- I love basketball i would like to think of myself as the Stephen Curry of Tech
+- I love basketball i would like to think of myself as the Stephen Curry of Tech 🏀
-- Video Games
+- Video Games 🎮
-- Artwork
+- Artwork 📸
+- Music 🔊